turingschool/curriculum/source/projects/dinner_dash.markdown

   * Order date and time
   * Purchaser full name and email address
   * For each item on the order:
-      * Name with link to item page
+      * Name linked to the item page
       * Quantity
       * Price
       * Line item subtotal